JMSN: 2016–present

 At the end of 2024, the single and title track for his previous album, "Soft Spot", gained attention on social media through a viral snippet of the song's music video.
 On December 2, a remix version with the rapper Sada Baby was released.

+In 2025, his 2023 song "Love Me" was memed by various Internet users, who compared it to Drake song intros.

+On October 14, 2025, JMSN released the album ...it's only about u if you think it is.
+On White Room Records.
+This album would lean into Detroit rock with grunge elements.

 Artistry

 Berishaj has cited Whitney Houston, Prince, Phil Collins, Fiona Apple, and Radiohead as influences on his music.